-It is worthwhile expanding on the meaning of the probabilities (3) since there has been some confusion in the literature [6].
-Thinking in terms of ordinary quantum mechanics one may interpret that the numerator of (3) is the sum of joint probabilities of O and T for all values of t.
+As we argued in [5], " It is worthwhile expanding on the meaning of the probabilities (3) since there has been some confusion in the literature [12].
+Thinking in terms of ordinary quantum mechanics one may interpret that the numerator of (3) is the sum of joint probabilities of Q and T for all values of t.
 This would be incorrect since the events in different t's are not mutually exclusive.
-The probability (3) corresponds to a physically measurable quantity, and such quantity is actually the only thing one can expect to measure in systems where one does not have direct access to the "ideal" time t.
-The experimental setup we have in mind is to consider an ensemble of non-interacting systems with two quantum variables each to be measured, O and T. Each system is equipped with a recording device that takes a single snapshot of O and T at a random unknown value of the "ideal" time t.
+The probability (3) corresponds to a physically measurable quantity, and such quantity is actually the only thing one can expect to measure in systems where one does not have direct access to the (unobservable) time t.
+The experimental setup we have in mind is to consider an ensemble of non-interacting systems with two quantum variables each to be measured, Q and T. Each system is equipped with a recording device that takes a single snapshot of Q and T at a random unknown value of the (unobservable) time t.
 One takes a large number of such systems, launches them all in the same quantum state, "waits for a long time", and concludes the experiment.
 The recordings taken by the devices are then collected and analyzed all together.
-One computes how many times $n(T_j, O_j)$ each reading with a given value $T = T_j, O = O_j$ occurs (to simplify things, for the moment let us assume T, Ohave discrete spectra; for continuous spectra one would have to consider values in a small finite interval of the value of interest).
-If one takes each of those values $n(T_j, O_j)$ and divides them by the number of systems in the ensemble, one obtains, in the limit of infinite systems, a joint probability $P(O_j, T_j)$ that is proportional to the numerator of the above expression.
-The denominator is obtained by counting $n(T_j)$ ignoring the values of O. Notice that this implies a change in the probability axiom with respect to ordinary quantum mechanics.
+One computes how many times $n(T_j, Q_j)$ each reading with a given value $T = T_j, Q = Q_j$ occurs (to simplify things, for the moment let us assume T,Q have discrete spectra; for continuous spectra one would have to consider values in a small finite interval of the value of interest).
+If one takes each of those values $n(T_j, Q_j)$ and divides them by the number of systems in the ensemble, one obtains, in the limit of infinite systems, a joint probability $P(Q_j, T_j)$ that is proportional to the numerator of the above expression."
+The denominator is obtained by counting $n(T_i)$ ignoring the values of Q. Notice that this implies a change in the probability axiom with respect to ordinary quantum mechanics.
 This is what is made explicit in axiom 5.